 My interpretive approach is built on the notion that Bills of Rights are aimed at constraining the government.
-This is why operative clauses are often overinclusive and underinclusive with regard to their justifications, and why we shouldn't adopt interpretive methods that let courts read justification clauses as implicit authorizations for making rights vanish.
-50 I try to support my approach by giving examples from other constitutional provisions, ones I like and ones I dislike, ones that appeal to the Left and ones that appeal to the Right.
+This is why operative clauses are often overinclusive and underinclusive with regard to their justifications; and why we shouldn't adopt interpretive methods that let courts read justification clauses as implicit authorizations for making rights vanish.
+45 I try to support my approach by giving examples from other constitutional provisions, ones I like and ones I dislike, ones that appeal to the Left and ones that appeal to the Right.
 There's a certain discipline that comes from recognizing that the interpretive method we sow today for one provision might be reaped by us tomorrow for another.

-My approach, as my Article concedes, has its difficulties.
-51 But at least it doesn't lead to a right mysteriously vanishing on the grounds that some find it "meaningless" and "outdated."
+My approach, as my article concedes, has its difficulties.
+46 But at least it doesn't lead to a right mysteriously vanishing on the grounds that certain people find it "meaningless" and "outdated."
 That, it seems to me, is a point in favor of my method -- especially when there are other rights that many would happily read out of our Constitution.

-- Acting Professor of Law, University of California, Los Angeles.
-B.S., 1983; J.D., 1992, University of California, Los Angeles.
-Many thanks to Robert Cottrol, Jerry Kang, and Kenneth Karst for their helpful comments. - 1.
-David C. Williams, The Unitary Second Amendment, 73 N.Y.U.
-L. Rev. 822, 826 (1998); see also David C. Williams, Civic Republicanism and the Citizen Militia: The Terrifying Second Amendment, 101 Yale L.J.
-551, 615 (1991) (arguing that because of changed circumstances, "the Amendment has little or no direct meaning for judges"; "[a]t most, it can influence the interpretation of other provisions"); id. at 555 (contending that Second Amendment has been "effective[ly] nullifi[ed]" by changing circumstances). - 2.
-West Virginia State Bd. of Educ. v.
-Barnette, 319 U.S. 624, 638 (1943).

-3. Ullmann v.
-United States, 350 U.S. 422, 427-28 (1956) (Frankfurter, J.) (citation omitted) (writing about privilege against self-incrimination); see also Parklane Hosiery Co. v.
-Shore, 439 U.S. 322, 338 (1979) (Rehnquist, J., dissenting):

-It may be that if this Nation were to adopt a new Constitution today, the Seventh Amendment guaranteeing the right of jury trial in civil cases in federal courts would not be included among its provisions.
-But any present sentiment to that effect cannot obscure or dilute our obligation to enforce the Seventh Amendment, which was included in the Bill of Rights in 1791 and which has not since been repealed in the only manner provided by the Constitution for repeal of its provisions.
+- 1. David C. Williams, The Unitary Second Amendment, 73 NYU L. Rev. , 6 (1998).
+See also David C. Williams, Civic Republicanism and the Citizen Militia: The Terrifying Second Amendment, 101 Yale L.J.
+551, 615 (1991) (arguing that because of changed circumstances, "the Amendment has little or no direct meaning for judges"; "[a]t most, it can influence the interpretation of other provisions"); id. at 555 (contending that the Amendment has been "effective[ly] nullifi[ed]" by changing circumstances). - 2.
+West Virginia State Bd. of Ed. v.
+Barnette, 319 U.S. 624, 638 (1943). - 3.
+Ullmann v.
+United States, 350 U.S. 422, 427 (1956) (Frankfurter, J.) (internal quotation marks and citation deleted) (writing about the privilege against self-incrimination).
+See also Parklane Hosiery Co. v.
+Shore, 439 U.S. 322, 338 (1979) (Rehnquist, J., dissenting) ("It may be that if this Nation were to adopt a new Constitution today, the Seventh Amendment guaranteeing the right of jury trial in civil cases in federal courts would not be included among its provisions.
+But any present sentiment to that effect cannot obscure or dilute our obligation to enforce the Seventh Amendment, which was included in the Bill of Rights in 1791 and which has not since been repealed in the only manner provided by the Constitution for repeal of its provisions.").